 Boyce was one of the nine who received a suspended sentence for lesser offences.
 Per Byline Times, Boyce is no longer living, however not much else is publicly available about his life in the years after his arrest.

-owner of the Mangrove restaurant and he planned the protest.
+Crichlow was the owner of the Mangrove restaurant and he planned the protest.
 He was born in Trinidad, coming over to the UK in 1953.
 In 1956 formed the Starlight Four band.
 He had three children, one of whom is actor Lenora Crichlow known for Sugar Rush and Black Mirror.
 Sadly Crichlow died in 2010 of cancer.
-The Mangrove protests in scenes from BBC's 'Mangrove' BBC/McQueen Limited/Des Willie

 Innis was one of the Nine arrested and was also acquitted for the main charges of incitement to riot.
 Little information is publicly available about what happened to Innis following the Mangrove Nine trial.